yoshihikosuzuki/EASYstrata/README.md

 **species1_chr1** or **species1_contigX** or **species1_scaffoldZ**
 **otherwise the code will failed during renaming steps**

-* :warning: **if starting from existing gtf/gff :**  :warning:
+:warning: **if starting from existing gtf/gff :**  :warning:

 gene_id **MUST** follow this structure:

-[individualID]"_"[chromosomeID]"_"[geneID]" :
+[individualID]_[chromosomeID]_[geneID]" :

-1 avoid any special character in the ID
+* avoid any special character in the ID

-2 use only two underscore as above.
+* use only two underscore as above.

-3 [individualID] : any ID for you species/strain/individual of interest
+* [individualID] : any ID for you species/strain/individual of interest

-4 [chromosomeID] : ID of the chromosome should be like "chrX", "contigZ", "chrW" etc
+* [chromosomeID] : ID of the chromosome should be like "chrX", "contigZ", "chrW" etc

 5 [geneID] : anyID avoid complex characters